U.S. Federal Policy Tracker

 - On Feb.
 14, the US Department of Education’s Office of Civil Rights released a Dear Colleague letter outlining the Department’s views on the scope of the U.S. Supreme Court’s 2023 decision in Students for Fair Admissions, a decision which effectively ended race-based preferences in admissions.

-In the letter, the Department takes a broad view of the 2023 decision, stating it outlaws all forms of race-conscious preferences, including scholarships, and that the Department plans to enforce this view of the law.
-Institutions have 14 days to “to take appropriate measures to assess compliance with the applicable statutes and regulations based on the understanding embodied in this letter beginning no later than 14 days from today’s date.”
+- In the letter, the Department takes a broad view of the 2023 decision, stating it outlaws all forms of race-conscious preferences, including scholarships, and that the Department plans to enforce this view of the law.

 Items to consider: